Pritesh928/NIxin-MCQ_Platform/README.md

-# FrameLogic
+# Nixin

-Your one step solution for product visualization
+Your one step solution for mcq solving